sarah-cic-uk/Code-the-Future/session-3/html_hyperlinks.md

 ## Example finished activity

 You can browse the files that have been updated in this folder and try to follow the folder structure going forward.<br>
-<a href='./example-finished-activities-session3'>Finished Examples</a>
+<a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-3/example-finished-activities-session3/index.html'>Finished Examples</a>

-If you get stuck or would like some inspiration on what to add to you page, you can check out the example finished activity for the updated code [index file](example-finished-activities-session3/index.html) and the newly created [success form page](example-finished-activities-session3/html/formSuccess.html) for the hyperlink section.
+If you get stuck or would like some inspiration on what to add to you page, you can check out the example finished activity for the updated code <a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-3/example-finished-activities-session3/index.html' target='_blank'>index file</a> and the newly created <a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-3/example-finished-activities-session3/html/formSuccess.html' target='_blank'>success form page</a> for the hyperlink section.

 <h2 id=Resources>Resources</h2>